zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 funded, so we vastly overvalued this press opportunity and decided to launch in order to capitalize on it.
 The fundraising failed.

-Reguardless of the success of that kickstarter, the broader project was not in a position to succeed.
-We did not clearly understand what would make our product useful to people, posess the skills to producttize it and were too wrapped up in the project to realize it.
+Regardless of the success of that kickstarter, the broader project was not in a position to succeed.
+We did not clearly understand what would make our product useful to people, possess the skills to productize it and were too wrapped up in the project to realize it.
 Though certainly we could have acted in a riskier way and really fought for its survival, we rushed to put out a bad project and the project was rightfully unsuccessful.